Anthony Hill Q & A

 How many people are in your family?

 At first there were three of us: my wife, Gillian, who I married in 1965, and our daughter, Jane, who was born in Canberra in 1973.
 But the numbers are growing.
-Jane married Paul in 2008, and now they had their first baby – our first grandchild – in May 2009!
-We have a step-grandchild, Lucy.
+Jane married Paul in 2008, and now they have a daughter Emily born in 2009.
+We also have a step-grandchild, Lucy, now pursuing a dancing career in New York..

 •